 Bishop Chadwick Catholic Education Trust is the admissions authority and is responsible for determining the admission policy.
 The local authority coordinates the admissions process on behalf of the Trust.
 The administration and operation of the admission policy is delegated by the Trust to the Local Governing Committee.

 Catholic Feeder Primary Schools

-St Joseph's Catholic primary feeder schools are:
+The feeder primary schools are: